Terms and Conditions governing the use of this website and donation payments

 b) Recipient NGOs are required to use the donations in a prudent manner to undertake enhance their impact, as outlined on the iMPACT direct website.

 c) In addition, the NGOs commit to:

 - Engage their recipients in the planning, implementation and evaluation of projects.

 - Show how their project improves lives (facilitated by our application survey, project form and reporting format).

 - Are cost-efficient (i.e. budget/lives improved).

-- Are transparent – like iMPACT direct itself – by sharing project information, updates and reports on our website.
+- Are transparent by sharing project information, stories and reports on our website and socials.